yeehaa123/presentation-moonconf/slides.md

 And last but not least, that architectural patterns are only important on the  backend, while the frontend developer should simply use whatever works

-In my experience, his views are quite representative of the developer community at large.

-My own views on frontend development, however, are diametrically opposed to these assumptions.
+In my experience, his opinion is not unique but quite representative of the developer community at large.
+My own views on frontend development, on the other hand, are diametrically opposed to these assumptions.
 I believe that architecture does matter tremendously on the frontend.
 Today more than ever.

 Before I go into detail, I want to briefly mention two reasons to support my views: